izharus/hallowen_modpacks/README.md

   - This files contains a configuration data for installing and executing Vanilla Minecraft.

 - **modpack_name/main_data/**
-  - Compatibility: Server and Client
-  - Description: Essential data files for both server and client.
+  - Essential data files for both server and client.

-- **modpack_name/server_data/**
-  - Compatibility: Server
-  - Description: Server-specific data for the server side.

-- **modpack_name/client_data/**
-  - Compatibility: Client
-  - Description: Data files intended for clients, providing additional customizations for client only.

 - **modpack_name/client_additional_data/custom_name**
-  - Compatibility: Client
-  - Description: Additional files that can be added to the client data if needed.
+  - Additional files that can be added to the client data if needed.
 It could be multiple "custom_name" dirs.

 ## JSON File Format